 Pride St. Louis

-Pride St. Louis, Inc. is dedicated to increasing the awareness of the general public of the presence of Lesbian, Gay, Bisexual, and Transgendered individuals in the community in an effort to eliminate prejudice and achieve harmony.
-Pride St. Louis brings PrideFest every year to St. Louis during the month of June.
+Pride St. Louis, Inc. is dedicated to increasing the awareness of the general public of the presence of Lesbian, Gay, Bisexual, and Transgendered individuals in the community to eliminate prejudice and achieve harmony.
+Pride St. Louis brings PrideFest every year to St. Louis in June.
 They also organize various events throughout the year, ranging from drag shows to charity functions.

 (314) 772-8888